Parents

 Here we list resources to encourage education and involvement in the STEM fields.
 The resources are listed in alphabetical order.

-Keep up with the latest news and information on public events at our world famous, neighboring national research lab.
+Keep up with the latest news and information on public events at our world famous, neighboring, national research lab.

-Their compelling main page leads you to mission information, galleries, podcasts, and more items to discuss with you child.
+Their compelling main page leads you to mission information, galleries, podcasts, and more.

-Science Fair help, activities in and out of your home, and a summer science camp directory with related information.
+Science Fair help, activities in and out of your home, and a summer science camp directory

-Information for those seeking and promoting STEM careers, edited by Rich Feller
+For those seeking and promoting STEM careers

 National Alliance for Partnerships in Equity (NAPE) promotes equity in educational opportunities and career choices.